Fujio-Turner/sg-log-reader-demo/docs/process.md

 ## Step 3. - Processing the Log File

-Let's Parse the log file.
+Let's parse the `sg_info.log` file.
 Run the command below in the directory of the sg-log-reader downloaded folder

 ```console
  # python3 sg-log-reader.py config.json